 Cost of remedies

 The consultation fee includes the cost of remedies received directly out of that consultation, whether at the time or posted.
-Any remedies not received directly out of a consultation (e.g. replacements of remedies which have been lost or damaged, top-ups of previously prescribed remedies, and remedies prescribed between consultations) will need to be paid for.
+Any remedies not received directly out of a consultation (e.g. replacements of remedies which have been lost or damaged, top-ups of previously prescribed remedies, and remedies prescribed between consultations) will be charged for (for those who have not had a consultation within the last three months, the charge will be higher).
 Postage will also be charged, unless provision can be made to pick the remedies up from the clinic.

 For those who have not had a consultation within the last three months, advice over the phone is usually given free of charge.
 If an updated case history has to be taken and any remedies prescribed, then a charge will also be made for a telephone consultation.